-Development applications and environmental authority applications proposing to discharge waste water to receiving waters should provide information to characterise the receiving environment and predicted impacts of the proposed discharge of waster water; in accordance with sections 2 (10)2.7 above, and in summary as follows.
+Development applications and environmental authority applications proposing to discharge waste water to receiving waters should provide information to characterise the receiving environment and predicted impacts of the proposed discharge of waster water; in accordance with sections 2.1 to 2.7 above, and in summary as follows.

-- Environmental values, water quality objectives, water types and levels of aquatic ecosystem protection for the receiving waters should be provided, preferably with spatial datasets including application details and relevant overlays (e.g. protected estate and constraints mapping). - Waste water contaminant assessment, discharge and monitoring information refer Attachment to Segtion 1. - Existing receiving water quality and ecological health information should be sourced and collated to include riverine, estuarine and coastal waters and the broadest range of indicators and indicator values. - Future planning intent for the catchment and associated waters should be determined. - Conduct baseline water quality monitoring for HEV waters, and as required for SMD/HD waters.
+- Environmental values, water quality objectives, water types and levels of aquatic ecosystem protection for the receiving waters should be provided, preferably with spatial datasets including application details and relevant overlays (e.g. protected estate and constraints mapping). - Waste water contaminant assessment, discharge and monitoring information refer Attachment to Section 1. - Existing receiving water quality and ecological health information should be sourced and collated to include riverine, estuarine and coastal waters and the broadest range of indicators and indicator values. - Future planning intent for the catchment and associated waters should be determined. - Conduct baseline water quality monitoring for HEV waters, and as required for SMD/HD waters.
 Use agreed experimental design to establish pre-development water quality at control sites and proposed impact sites: - The QWQGs provide guidance on the number of site samples and time period to establish baseline development water quality, refer also to Section 2.6; and - The EPA Sampling Manual informs sampling techniques and sample analysis requirements.
 Sample data statistical analysis should include the calculation of median values, 20th and 80th percentiles and data outliers, by indicators, by sample sites for a given water type.
 Box plot presentation is preferred.

 - All applications must quantitatively assess the impact of the proposed waste water discharge on receiving water quality.
 Information on the proposed waste water discharge contaminants (indicators concentrations and loads) should be provided.
 Depending on the degree of risk, scale and initial estimates of contaminant concentration increases above background, predictive modelling may be required. - Collate test data or site sample data on existing water quality.
-Use S-PLUS statistical analysis software or equivalent, comparing site sample data or site test data with the WQOs for the water type for key indicators. - Use box plots to present data and develop integrated water quality; assessments (Develop integrated water quality; assessments). - Green: Median of site sample data and test data is within WQOs sample or test sites are ecologically healthy/slightly impacted, WQOs are met prior to, and post the proposed discharge of the waste water; - Yellow: Median values of site sample data or test data exceeds WQOs, but 20 or 80th percentile is within the WQOs sample /test site is signify/moderately impacted site; and - Red: Median of site sample data or test data and 20th or 80th percentile exceeds WQOs sample or test site is moderately/heavily impacted.
+Use S-PLUS statistical analysis software or equivalent, comparing site sample data or site test data with the WQOs for the water type for key indicators. - Use box plots to present data and develop integrated water quality assessments (GREEN, YELLOW and RED ZONES) to provide an evidence base that informs the subsequent analysis in accordance with the EPP Water: - Green: Median of site sample data and test data is within WQOs sample or test sites are ecologically healthy/slightly impacted, WQOs are met prior to, and post the proposed discharge of the waste water; - Yellow: Median values of site sample data or test data exceeds WQOs, but 20th or 80th percentile is within the WQOs sample /test site is sightly/moderately impacted site; and - Red: Median of site sample data or test data and 20th or 80th percentile exceeds WQOs sample or test site is moderately/heavily impacted.
 WQOs are not met by the existing water quality.
 Further decline in water quality would be expected with additional discharge.